BadrAlioui/rockPaperScissorLizardSpok/README.md

 ### Fonts and Colours

-The website employs "Lobster" for headings and "Indie Flower" for body text, creating a playful yet engaging aesthetic.
+The website employs ["Rock salt"](https://fonts.google.com/selection/embed) for headings and ["Indie Flower"](https://fonts.google.com/selection/embed) for body text, creating a playful yet engaging aesthetic.
 The background color is #240A34, with text and other elements in colors like #EABE6C and #FFEDD8 to grab attention.

 ![Colour Scheme](https://github.com/BadrAlioui/rockPaperScissorLizardSpok/assets/96729182/fec7bba4-c63c-4187-a332-8b047a9fb3b5)